 Akilah Hyrams plans to get to know her patients in order to help heal their whole selves

-LOUISVILLE — Fourth-year medical student Akilah Hyrams isn’t a doctor quite yet.
-Once she does start practicing, she’ll no doubt have a long line of willing patients following her appearance last week on “A Matter of Faith: A Presby Podcast.”
+Fourth-year medical student Akilah Hyrams isn’t a doctor quite yet.
+Once she does start practicing, she’ll no doubt have a long line of willing patients following her recent appearance on “A Matter of Faith: A Presby Podcast.”
 Listen here.
 Hyrams, a former Young Adult Volunteer and the daughter of a Presbyterian pastor, enters the conversation with hosts Simon Doong and the Rev. Lee Catoe at 27:25.

 “I’m going to get sappy,” she told the hosts, “but you’re working with God’s creations.
 You’re entrusted with their health and well-being.
 It’s super humbling and a privilege to be called into the health field,” because “it’s God working through you to help people and heal people.
 To be honest, that’s kind of rough.
 You are there for people’s worst days as well as their best days.
 They can ask you super hard questions, like ‘Why is this happening to me?’ and ‘What did I do wrong?’”

 “As humans, we don’t like not knowing stuff,” Hyrams said.
 “It’s hard sometimes to trust that things are going the way they’re supposed to go.
 It may not be the way I wanted it to go, but it’s God’s will, and so we roll with it.
 It’s rewarding but difficult at times.”

 She urged listeners considering a course of study to take a look at a career in health.
 “Please consider it,” she said.
 “You don’t have to go to seminary to be a faithful leader.”